lulzzz/lstm-oil-prices/README.md

-# Using LSTM Networks To Forecast Oil Prices
+# Are LSTMs Always Effective At Time Series Analysis?
+A Case Study of Oil Prices

 There has been much speculation as to whether models such as LSTM can be used to forecast asset prices - in this example, oil.